 It’s official: voice search is one of the fastest growing digital marketing trends of 2019.
-Media analytics company ComScore predicts that 50% of all searches will be voice search queries by 2020.
+It has been predicted that 50% of all searches will be voice search queries by 2020.
 So what is voice search, and how can you optimise your business to take advantage of this technology?

 Voice search refers to users being able to perform searches verbally by asking questions on a computer, smart device or smartphone.
-The growing popularity and convenience of smart speakers and voice assistants such as Alexa and Echo (Amazon), Siri (Apple) and Cortana (Microsoft) has led to experts predicting that by 2020, 30% of all searches will be done using a hands-free device, and that the number of smart speakers in use could reach 100 million globally by the beginning of 2019.
+The growing popularity and convenience of smart speakers and voice assistants such as Alexa and Echo (Amazon), Siri (Apple) and Cortana (Microsoft) has led to experts predicting that by 2020, there will be 20 million more hands-free devices used in homes, and that the number of smart speakers in use could reach 100 million globally by the beginning of 2019.

 As more people begin to use voice search technology, voice recognition software will become more accurate and smart speakers will become more advanced, conditioning users to rely on voice search to find the products and services that they need.
 This shift will inevitably change the way businesses reach and engage their customers, from targeting long-tail keywords as search queries become more complex, to an increase in the importance of local search as users search for services in their local area.